 Singapore isn’t short of talented artists.
 In fact, take a stroll along Singapore’s first outdoor gallery—Gelam Gallery, and you’ll get a sense of the city’s bubbling creative scene.

 Once a dull space devoid of colour, backlanes of this area are now a vibrant sight to devour.
-Beyond graffiti-filled vibrant walls, take a moment to spot other unique transformations such as repainted dustbins and drain covers too.
+Beyond graffiti-filled vibrant walls, take a moment to spot other unique transformations, such as repainted dustbins and drain covers.

 Here’s the gist of the place: Gelam Gallery showcases a range of murals and framed works of more than 30 artists from all walks of life.
 This includes fresh graduates from art schools like Nanyang Academy of Fine Arts (NAFA), Lasalle College of the Arts, as well as experienced local and foreign artists.

-While you’re there, don’t forget to pull out your camera for a quick IG-worthy shot!
+While you’re there, do not forget to pull out your camera for a quick IG-worthy shot!
 This could be one way to show your appreciation for the hard work and dedication of local artists.

 Entrance to this outdoor gallery is free.
-If you prefer diving deeper into the projects with the help of a guide though, consider signing up for a free guided walking tour conducted by Monster Day tours.
+If you prefer diving deeper into the projects with the help of a guide, consider signing up for a free guided walking tour conducted by Monster Day Tours.
 For more information, check out their site here.

 Address: Muscat St, Singapore 198833